 Even rangelands, urban parks, nature preserves, and wildlands belong to it.

-Our well-being as humans has an intimate link to biodiversity more than we realize.
-With this in mind, the loss of biodiversity is something we should be aware of.
+Our well-being as humans is more intimately linked to biodiversity than we realize.
+Therefore, we should be aware of the loss of biodiversity.

 What is Biodiversity Loss?

-It is the extinction of species, which includes plants or animals worldwide.
-This covers the loss or reduction of species in a particular habitat.
+Extinction is the extinction of species, including plants or animals worldwide.
+It also covers the loss or reduction of species in a particular habitat.
 Minor changes in the species composition can have a dramatic influence on the food chain.
-It can affect co-extinction, which can lead to the reduction of biodiversity.
+Extinction can affect co-extinction, which can lead to the reduction of biodiversity.

-Biodiversity covers all species worldwide, and the loss of it can pose a danger to food security.
+Biodiversity covers all species worldwide, and its loss can pose a danger to food security.
 The food chain is a complex web rather than a ladder.
 Species interact with each other in direct or indirect ways to survive.
 Any minor change can have a dramatic effect on a large number of species.
 We will delve into this further as we discuss biodiversity loss.

 The Decline of Global Species

-Our world faces mass extinction of species due to human activities.
-Human civilization has made a negative impact on most living things, whether we want to admit it or not.
+Human activities are causing mass extinction of species worldwide.
+Human civilization has had a negative impact on most living things, whether we want to admit it or not.

-• More than 650,000 of marine mammals worldwide get injured or caught by fishing gear per year.
+- Over 650,000 marine mammals worldwide get injured or caught by fishing gear annually.

-• 1 in 8 birds is at the risk of extinction globally, which means a 40% decline in our world’s bird species.
+- One in eight birds is at risk of extinction globally, which means a 40% decline in the world’s bird species.

-• Climate change has made the lizard population vulnerable.
-40% of all lizard species are projected to go extinct by 2080, a recent study reports.
+- Climate change has made the lizard population vulnerable.
+A recent study reports that 40% of all lizard species will go extinct by 2080.

-• A new study showed a decrease of 75% in insect population over the last 28 years in Germany.
+- A new study showed a decrease of 75% in the insect population over the last 28 years in Germany.

-• 60% of the world’s 504 primate species are under extraordinary threat of extinction.
-75% of those primate species have a severe decline in population.
+- 60% of the world’s 504 primate species are under extraordinary threat of extinction.
+75% of those primate species have a severe population decline.

-• The world’s big cats are in dangerous decline.
-Many of them will become extinct in the next 10 years.
-This includes tigers, cheetahs, and leopards worldwide.
+- The world’s big cats are in dangerous decline.
+Many of them, including tigers, cheetahs, and leopards worldwide, will become extinct in the next 10 years.
 They are being hunted and exploited for their skins and body parts.

 What Causes Biodiversity Loss?